 I've dug up a blue fossil - what do I do now?

 Well, you could sell it immediately in its unassessed form if you wanted to, although we wouldn't recommend it.
-No, if you want to get more than a paltry 100 Bells for a fossil, you'll want to get it accessed.
+If you want to get more than a paltry 100 Bells for a fossil, you'll want to get it assessed by Blathers.

 Once the fossils are assessed, you have three options.
 You can donate them to the museum, sell them to Timmy and Tommy at Nook's Cranny for a good price, or keep the pieces and assemble your own displays at home or around your island.